ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Posting data

-In form actions, we'll also use the `superValidate` function, but now it should be populated with `FormData`.
+In form actions, we'll also use the `superValidate` function, but now it should handle `FormData`.
 This can be done in several ways:

 - Use `request` parameter (which contains `FormData`)
 - Use the `event` object (which contains the request)